How To Improve Longevity In Your Game

 That’s right; strength training doesn’t just benefit men.
 It has life-changing benefits for women too.
 So, if you’re looking to improve longevity in your game and life, you’ll want to start implementing strength training into your workout routine ASAP!

-One of the reasons strength training is so essential for women is that when women age, they start to lose strength and muscle tissue, specifically type II strengthening fibers.
+One of the reasons strength training is so essential for women is that as they age, they begin to lose strength and muscle tissue, specifically type II muscle fibers.
 The more muscle you can bank now, the better off you’ll be as you get older.
 Fortunately, there’s no time like the present to start building muscle.

 Strength training with weights and resistance has the following benefits: